AdaCore/learn/courses/intro-to-spark/chapters/04_State_Abstraction.rst

 and can't be used inside expressions, either those in bodies or contracts.

-As an example of the use of this aspect, we can optionally define a state abstraction for the entire hidden state of the ``Stack`` package like this:
+As an example of the use of this aspect, we can optionally define a state abstraction for the entire hidden state of the :ada:`Stack` package like this:

 .. code-block:: ada